General Information for Graduate Students

 Application documents for all students

-♦ Please complete an application form through the graduate school website.
+♦ Please complete an application through the graduate school website.
+Please follow the instructions carefully and upload all materials to the application website

 For domestic students, $50 application fee, can be paid online with a credit card or by check or money order payable to Kansas State University Graduate School.